prisma/ecosystem-tests/docker-unsupported/README.md

 - `ARCHITECTURE` is the architecture of the Linux distribution (e.g. `amd64`, `arm64`)
 - `OPENSSL_VERSION` is the main version of OpenSSL used by the system (e.g. `1.1.x`, `3.0.x`)

-All the tests defined in this folder are expected to fail.
+All the tests defined in this folder are expected to fail with a non-0 error code.

 ## Shared scripts